Neutron Network

 Linux Namespaces

-The majority of environments out there require some multi-tenancy.
+The majority of environments require some multi-tenancy.
 Cloud environments would be straightforward if built for only one customer or department.
 In reality, this is never the case.
 Multi-tenancy within Neutron is based on Linux Namespaces.
 Namespace offers a completely isolated stack to do what you want.
 They enable a logical copy of the network stack supporting overlapping IP assignments.

 A lot of Neutron networking is made possible with the use of namespaces and the ability to connect them.